Free nationwide shipping on all orders!

 • Priority support and training resources

-In summary, Canva Pro unlocks much more creative freedom through unlimited access to assets, tools, and advanced customization features.
+In summary, Canva Pro unlocks much more creative freedom through unlimited access to assets, tools, and advanced customisation features.
 The collaboration abilities enable working together on branding and designs.
-The CMYK colour mode, print-quality resolution exports, and transparency features make it more suitable for professional graphic design work and printable projects.
-While you can create artwork with the free version, Pro is recommended for business, and commercial uses, marketing materials, print products, and team workflow.

 Setting Up Your Canva Canvas and Document

-This is where you input your desired print dimensions plus you need to include a 3mm bleed or trim.
+This is where you input your desired print dimensions, plus you need to include a 3mm bleed or trim.
 Doing this ensures proper sizing for print production.

-We are not going to go into bleed too much but it’s where extra space is added to the width and height of the artwork to ensure a great finished product.
+We are not going to go into bleed too much, but it’s where extra space is added to the width and height of the artwork to ensure a great finished product.
 For those who want to learn more, we wrote an article What is Bleed in print?

 Choose Custom Size in Canva

-Login to your Canva account and on the dashboard - click "Create a Design" the menu will extend and you can click "Custom Size" at the bottom of the menu.
+Log in to your Canva account and on the dashboard, click "Create a Design" The menu will extend, and you can click "Custom Size" at the bottom of the menu.

 Custom Size Canva

-To make sure you set up the canvas the right size all of our products have the measurements needed on their Artwork setup guides and are the ones called Size with bleed
+To make sure you set up the canvas the right size, all of our products have the measurements needed on their Artwork setup guides, and are the ones called Size with bleed

 Let us do a Premium Business Card as an example.